irfanhakim-as/charts/mika/cloudflared/README.md

 cp mika/cloudflared/values.yaml .
 ```

 Edit `values.yaml` with the appropriate values.
+Refer to the [Configurations](#Configurations) section for available options.

 ```sh
 nano values.yaml